 Living in communities with higher levels of concentrated disadvantage can affect an individual's level of educational attainment.
-Educational attainment is defined as the highest level of education that an individual has completed6.
+Educational attainment is defined as the highest level of education that an individual has completed.
 Educational attainment, like concentrated disadvantage, has an influence on the health of an individual.
-Higher educational attainment, such as a bachelor's degree or higher, is often associated with better health7.
-Educational attainment or highest level of ed degree earned for Lockland residents who are 25 years of age and older.
+Higher educational attainment, such as a bachelor's degree or higher, is often associated with better health.
+Educational attainment measured in this report is the highest level of educational attainment or highest degree earned for Lockland residents who are 25 years of age and older.

-School Enrollment by Level of Schooling, 2 2015 Total Population Enrolled in School 735 Enrolled in Nursery/Pre-School 4% Enrolled in Elementary & Middle School (K-8 th Grade) 52% Enrolled in High School (9-12 th Grade) 24% Enrolled in College (Undergraduate & Graduate School) 20% enrolled in pre-school programs are often more likely to continue with schooling and graduate from high school10.
+School Enrollment by Level of Schooling, 2015 Total Population Enrolled in School 735 Enrolled in Nursery/Pre-School 4% Enrolled in Elementary & Middle School (K-8 th Grade) 52% Enrolled in High School (9-12 th Grade) 24% Enrolled in College (Undergraduate & Graduate School) 20% enrolled in pre-school programs are often more likely to continue with schooling and graduate from high school.

-High quality early childhood education can have significant long-term benefits for children8.
+High quality early childhood education can have significant long-term benefits for children.

-Children who participate in established early childhood interventions, particularly lowincome children, oftentimes have better educational and social outcomes9.
+Children who participate in established early childhood interventions, particularly low-income children, oftentimes have better educational and social outcomes.
 Children who are

 Graduation from high school, or the equivalent, is required for any individual who seeks to obtain a college degree.
-Completing college, and obtaining a higher level of educational attainment contributes to an individual's occupational status and income8.
-Increasing the educational attainment of an individual can have lasting impacts on the health of an individual over the course of his/her lifetime9.
+Completing college, and obtaining a higher level of educational attainment contributes to an individual's occupational status and income.
+Increasing the educational attainment of an individual can have lasting impacts on the health of an individual over the course of his/her lifetime.